 27.4.6 The Committee may have the assistance of a legal adviser.

-27.4.7 The Head of Student & Academic Administration of the College concerned or his/her nominee shall act as Clerk to the Committee.
+27.4.7 The College Head of Academic & Student Administration (or equivalent) or their nominee shall act as Clerk to the Committee.

 27.5 Consideration of Appeals

 Power to give directions